guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 What license does Kylo include?
 ===========

-Think Big/Teradata offers Kylo underthe Apache 2.0 license
+Think Big/Teradata offers Kylo underthe Apache 2.0 license.

 Is paid commercial support available for Kylo?